Home » Where Is The Best Place To Put A Parrot Cage?

 Near Humans

 The University of Guelph found that captive parrots that couldn’t socialize exhibited abnormal behaviors.
-So, put the cage in a room you spend time.
+Put the cage in a room where you spend time.

-Wild parrots live in small flocks.
+Wild parrots live in flocks.
 Most parrots enjoy attention and bond with their owners.
 In an empty, unused room, they become bored and lonely.
-Signs of loneliness in parrots include:
+Signs of loneliness include:

 Don’t put a parrot’s cage in a high-traffic area, especially if the people are relative strangers.